This post was originally published on January 25, 2018, and updated on June 16, 2020.

 2FA is simply a type of MFA, requiring a combination of two authentication methods.
 By adding an extra step in the log-in process, you can ensure the person logging in is really who they say they are.

 At ConnectWise, we commonly use a one-time password as a form of 2FA.
 Say you were logging into your account.
 After you type in your username and password, you would be prompted to type in a verification code.
-Said code is sent via text message to your mobile phone, which you can then use to complete the authentication process.
+Said code is sent via email or to an authenticator app on your mobile phone, which you can then use to complete the authentication process.
 Although this method might seem tedious at times, especially since a new verification code is generated each time a user logs in to their account, it’s still highly effective at creating a barricade between your information and hackers.

 Although 2FA might be more time-consuming, it’s immeasurably safer when compared with single-factor authentication.
 Once a password is cracked by a hacker, it can be used to uncover sensitive data and wreak havoc.